Search This Blog

 His first published work was an edition of the Roman philosopher Seneca's De clementia, accompanied by a thorough commentary.

-His 1536 Institutes of the Christian Religion was Calvin's personal testament of faith written to put a finish to the divisions within the expanding Protestant movement.
+Published in 1536, the Institutes of the Christian Religion served as Calvin’s personal testament of faith, written to reconcile the divisions within the rapidly expanding Protestant movement.
 In it, he expounded his theological belief that God in his divine wisdom had already chosen the elect, those whose place in eternity with their father and those who would be damned to everlasting damnation and hellfire.
 The book thrust him into the forefront of Protestantism as a thinker and spokesman.

 The Protestant Reformation reached the Swiss city of Geneva in the 1530s.
 John Calvin arrived in the city in July 1536.

-Calvin’s association with the Swiss city of Geneva was not part of his plans.
+Calvin's association with Geneva was not part of his plans.
 He visited the city only because of a detour to avoid the hostilities of a war raging between the Holy Roman Emperor, Charles V, and the King of France, Francis I. Calvin had intended to remain in Geneva a single night before resuming his travel to Strasbourg.

 Calvin demanded that every Geneva citizen swear to the Confession of Faith on pain of banishment.
 The Geneva Council rejected this reform and banned the would-be-bannee and his followers from the city on May 26, 1538.
 Calvin lived in exile in Strasbourg for the next three years, returning to Geneva on September 13, 1541.